MonicBuilder/Monic/README.md

     // (optional, by default false)
     saveFiles: true,

-    // The mode for any folders that need to be created for the output folder
+    // The mode for any folders that need to be created for the output file
     // (optional, by default 0777)
     mode: '0666',